Skip to main content

 4. The thesis should be 35-50 pages long.
 It will be judged on the basis of the quality and the originality of the research undertaken; the persuasiveness of the arguments presented; the overall organization and presentation of the material; and the contribution to the field of study.

-6. The thesis will be read and evaluated by the faculty advisor, by the Senior Research Seminar instructor, and by at least one other faculty member unconnected with the student's project and chosen by the Honors committee.
+6. The thesis will be read and evaluated by the faculty advisor; by the DUS, Director, or Research Seminar instructor; and by at least one other faculty member unconnected with the student's project.

 7. If students work on a team project, the individual contribution of the student to the research question, the project design, the execution, and the final presentation must be clearly specified in order to be evaluated by the faculty advisor and by the other evaluators.